SM 100D Fundamentals of College Mathematics

 3 credits (AS)

-Environmental problems often transcend countries‘ boundaries.
+Environmental problems often transcend countries’ boundaries.
 A global perspective towards pressing environmental issues such as resource and energy depletion, sustainability, global warming, and pollution is examined.
-By using case studies and readings, students will explore how governments and international NGO‘s (Non Governmental Organizations) attempt to address and resolve these problems.
-(Offered on a rotating basis)
+By using case studies and readings, students will explore how governments and international NGOs (Non Governmental Organizations) attempt to address and resolve these problems.
+(Offered spring term, alternate years) Prerequisite: SM 117 Diversity of Life or SM 140 Environmental Science or permission of instructor.

 SM 314 Field Botany